he1d1/appetized-docs/Appetized.md

 This seems quite long winded, but I think that its important there wont be a context where an image is requested without the content it is associated with.
 As a result, the proccess of getting the image's URL from the database will be done along side the content of the page.

+This is how the unit tests will be implemented:

+1. Image is uploaded to S3 with the mutation.

+2. Image is requested from S3 using Node.js' `https` module

+    a.
+I will initialise a string called `data` to store incoming packets.
+Its initial value is the start of a base64 encoded image.

+    b.
+When a packet is recieved, it will be pushed to the end of the string.

+    c.
+When the entire image is recieved, it will be tested against the local image.

 ### Usability

 On the client I plan to use a skeleton loader while the image is being downloaded to ensure that there isn't a huge layout shift after the image is downloaded.
 I also plan to make the forms display an image preview before the user submits it so they know that they aren't uploading the wrong image.